kimrypstra/GT-R_Database/GT-R Database/Data/ModelData/R32/N1, V-Spec N1, V-Spec II N1/N1, V-Spec N1, V-Spec II N1.md

 * N1 Engine (not stamped 24U for R32s).
 * Large steel wheeled N1 turbos
 * No ABS
-* No Stereo or stereo controls on dash surround
+* No stereo or stereo controls on dash surround
 * No AC, although could be optioned in
 * No rear wiper
 * Non cross drilled brake rotors.